SaveAsArTaZ/Divide-conquer/README.md

 # Divide-conquer
-Important implementation(divide & conquer algorithm) that we must know I got help from geeksforgeeks & ...
+Important implementations(divide & conquer algorithm) that we must know I got help from geeksforgeeks & ...
 <3